Sukhumvit Soi 33 versus Patpong Soi 2

 From Hollywood Strip and Hollywood 2 bars on the top floor of Nana Plaza comes the release the girl from her indentured labour scam.
 Alongside the prices for drinks is this announcement: "To buy a girl out of the bar, speak to the manager for a special price".
 Interested in how much they charge, I called over the manager, Australian "Cat", Bangkok's king of peroxide.
 (How many bottles do you think he used to get his hair that white?
 My guess is about 7.)
 He quoted me a special deal of 10,000 baht to take away a girl and when I started asking him if it was one big rip-off, he disappeared… If you do foolishly fall in love with a bar girl, just take her away form the bar after she has collected her pay at the end of the month.
 Many of the bars (though not all) fine the girls for the smallest things and a lot of the bars (though not all) do not treat the girls that well.
 This release fee is therefore little more than a ripoff.
 It does however get complicated if the girl has sisters (real sisters not just her friends) who continue to work at the bar… Some bars have been known to make life difficult for the girls who stay on, after one girl has left.
 The same Hollywood bars are offering a special of a 100 baht discount for every five bar fines.
 Not sure what it means as the offer is not clear – do you get 100 baht off the girl's nightly price?!
 Incidentally, some of the bars give the girl a cut of the release fee – one bar in Cowboy gives the girl 40% of the 10,000 baht fee that they charge.

 Many hotels advertise prices as being net, including tax and service charge.
 Hang on a moment, isn't net supposed to be before you add on tax and service?
-Something got lost somewhere in the translation!
+Something got lost somewhere

 I've heard two reports of scams at a beer bar in Patpong Soi 2.
 Just as the sun is rising, a girl will start screaming and yelling and from nowhere the police suddenly appear.
 The girl then claims that the nearest guy tried to paw her, assault her or do something else unmentionable.
 Off to the cop station they go and a settlement is reached.
 Nasty situation this, as it becomes your word vs. hers.
 A drunk vs. a prostitute.
 What are the cops supposed to do?
 Twice in a week makes me wonder if it is a coincidence – or otherwise?